antomuto4/dotfiles/zathura/README.md

 ### Moving the rc file

 - move the zathurarc file to `~/.config/zathura/zathurarc` and you're ready to roll.
-The `bash.rc` already has an alias simply called 'pdf' so all you need to do to launch up a PDF file is: `pdf ~/.pdf/file-to-pdf.pdf` and that's about it.
+The [.bashrc](https://github.com/antomuto4/dotfiles/blob/master/.bashrc) already has an alias simply called 'pdf' so all you need to do to launch up a PDF file is: `pdf ~/.pdf/file-to-pdf.pdf` and that's about it.

 ### Learn more about Zathura